 It was beautiful day with the sun in full effect, and aside from making the ice peel off the rocks around us, it was a fantastic day to set up camp and chill.
 We lit up the stove and melted water while texting our families a couple selfies as a friendly indicator that we are safe.
 We had a balanced meal of spicy ramen, chocolate granola, sour patch kids, and Benadryl.
 By the time the sun had set and we had zipped up our sleeping bags, we could hear another group coming in right above us.
 Kind of a weird time to be arriving we thought.
 I popped my head out of the tent and asked them what they were up to; they told us they had a late start and would be shooting for the Leuthold Couloir in a few hours.
 Jessica, apparently not wanting to be left out of the party, awkwardly squeezed her head out of the tent exclaiming “I want to be part of the conversation!”.
 Sadly for her it was a brief conversation and we crawled back into our tent.

 When looking into the climb, I had been told many times that climbers often get lost on the Leuthold Couloir.
 According to many, it is easy to get sucked onto the steep galleys of the Reid Headwall or the ever imposing Yocum Ridge.
-Getting eyes on the route, it was hard for us to imagine how a party would get lost.
+Getting eyes on the route, it looked pretty straightforward to stay on the path of least resistance.
 We roped up and dropped down into the Reid glacier, quickly moving across the scenic south west aspect of the peak.

 As we topped out of the hourglass, we took our first real break on the landmark feature known as the Queen’s Chair.
 Jessica claimed that she could not see how this looked like a chair due to her “limited vision” (she has particularly strong prescriptions.. lol).
 I claimed that even with my 20/20 vision I couldn’t see it either, probably due to some “limited imagination”.
 Regardless of how much of a chair it actually looked like, we made our way up looking down the west aspect of the mountain with a gentle breeze moving over us.